dmgass/baseline/docs/usage.rst

-If this is a common operation or there are multiple transformations needed, override the ``TRANSFORMS`` class attribute and list the operations to be performed on the test string before every comparison:
+If this is a common operation or there are multiple transformations needed, override the ``TRANSFORMS`` class attribute and list the operations to be performed.
+The tool performs each of the operations on the test string before every comparison.

 .. code-block:: python